alkem-io/website/content/en/help-collaboration-tools/1-introduction.md

 * A Collection of Links on the *Dashboard Tab* to share guiding materials to get started in this Space.
 * A Whiteboard with a stakeholder map on the *Community tab*, so that the community can contribute with their insights about the current ecosystem
 * A Post on the *Community tab* to ask members to introduce themselves or suggest other people / organizations to invite (see example below)
-* A Collection of Posts on the *Challenges tab* where members can submit ideas for Challenges to work on by filling in a few context questions.
+* A Call for Posts on the *Challenges tab* where members can submit ideas for Challenges to work on by filling in a few context questions.
-* A Collection of Posts with relevant articles related to the topic on the *Knowledge base tab*
+* A Call for Posts with relevant articles related to the topic on the *Knowledge base tab*

 ![](./collaboration-community.png)